peteroupc/CBOR/docs/PeterO.Cbor.CBOREncodeOptions.md

     public CBOREncodeOptions();

-Initializes a new instance of the [PeterO.Cbor.CBOREncodeOptions](PeterO.Cbor.CBOREncodeOptions.md) class.
+Initializes a new instance of the [PeterO.Cbor.CBOREncodeOptions](PeterO.Cbor.CBOREncodeOptions.md) class with all the default options.

 <a id="Default"></a>
 ### Default